 at the end of every turn when the player is present.

-Similarly, for every object O
+Similarly, for every object O which is near the player

-and provides each_turn
+and provides each_turn:

 O.each_turn()